When is the Beaumont entrance exam?

 Do you offer accommodations for students during the Entrance Exam?

-To ensure your daughter’s accommodations are met, please submit her accommodation plan via email to the Enrollment Office by Monday, October 25 - email@example.com.
+To ensure your daughter’s needs are met, please submit your daughter’s accommodation plan to the Merici Center by November 24 via the Parent Portal or via email to email@example.com

 Tuition and Financial Aid & Scholarships